backstage/backstage/.changeset/rude-mayflies-heal.md

 '@backstage/plugin-vault-backend': patch
 ---

-Added errorHandler() middleware to vault-backend to prevent errors to cause a crash
+Added `errorHandler()` middleware to `router` to prevent crashes caused by fatal errors in plugin backend